ModiaSim/Modia.jl/docs/src/index.md

   get parameter/init/start values by name (e.g. `getEvaluatedParameter(instantiatedModel, "a.b.c")`) or
   show all parameters.
 For details see the [function docu](https://modiasim.github.io/ModiaResult.jl/stable/Functions.html).

+- New functions to add hidden states and extra results from within functions that are not visible in the generated code:
+  `Modia.newHiddenState!, Modia.newExtraResult!, Modia.addHiddenState!, Modia.addExtraResult!, Modia.storeResults`.

 - Docu improved (e.g. links to utility functions documentation added)